saksmt/ktest/doc/README.md

-For all dependencies either maven or gradle assuming you have some sort of dependency management (`dependencyManagement` section in maven or spring dependency management plugin for gradle), so there will be no versions for dependencies in this documentation
+For all dependencies either maven or gradle assuming you have some sort of dependency management (`dependencyManagement` section in maven or spring dependency management plugin for gradle), so there will be no versions for dependencies in this documentation.
+For easier setup of dependency management see [Parent POM](pom.md)

 ## Modules